From Camera-Based Sensing to Reasoning: A Comprehensive Review Toward Proactive Vulnerable Road User Safety: Core Vision-Based Methodologies for VRU Safety

-The evolution of VRU detection has broadly followed the trajectory of general object detection, moving from traditional hand-crafted feature pipelines \citep{Dalal, Viola2004Robust} to modern deep learning-based representations.
-Based on input modalities, deep learning-based methods can be categorized into two primary streams: monocular camera-based detection, which uses RGB images, and multi-spectral detection, which integrates data from visible and non-visible spectra (e.g., infrared or thermal imaging) to improve performance under challenging lighting or weather conditions \citep{cao2021handcrafted}.
-Although VRU detection has benefited greatly from progress in general object detection, it still faces unique challenges such as reliable identification in dense or highly occluded scenes, or in low-light conditions.
-These aspects require specialized techniques beyond standard detection frameworks and remain active areas of research.
-Table~\ref{tab:vru_detection_methods} summarizes representative methods for VRU detection and classification, focusing on developments from the past five years.
+The evolution of image-based VRU detection has broadly followed the trajectory of general object detection, progressing from traditional hand-crafted feature pipelines \citep{Dalal, Viola2004Robust} to modern learning-based representations.
+Despite these advances, VRU detection remains particularly challenging due to factors such as dense crowds, severe occlusions, and low-light environments.
+These challenges necessitate specialized techniques beyond standard detection frameworks and continue to drive active research in this area.
+In this section, we review recent advances in detection models and their adaptation to VRU scenarios, followed by specialized approaches designed to address domain-specific challenges.
+Table~\ref{tab:vru_detection_methods} summarizes representative methods developed over the past five years.